naimdjon/reservation.js/Readme.md

 Reservation.js
 ----------------------
-Reservation.js is a reservation system written completely in Javascript.
+Reservation.js is a reservation system written entirely in Javascript.
 The front-end is written in AngularJS while for the backend it makes use of node.js and mongodb.

 Demo
 ----